Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - Fixed skill penalty code for items (now uses correct offset of 8 instead of 6)
 - Fixed automap wall display glitch in palace of baron in Newlake (change byte 0x0AA1 in sub-file 005 in 2Lab_data from 0x80 to 0x82)
 - Fixed a bug with NPC Matthias when you give him the 10000 gold for the harp
+- Added an additional anti-smuggler protection to Morag :)

 ## Version 1.10